 Don’t leave your dog in the car

 We all know that it’s not good to leave your pup alone in the car when the weather is hot.
 The same applies to cold weather.
 Cars cool very fast in the winter and can cause your pet to be uncomfortable.
-Therefore, it’s advisable to leave your pup at home when you go running errands.
+Therefore, it’s advisable to leave your pup at home when running errands.